 The Collared Kingfisher, also known as white collared or mangrove kingfisher is a medium-sized coastal kingfisher of the order Coraciiformes, family Alcedinidae and subfamily Halcyoninae (Grimmett et al., 2016).
 It has a stout black bill, blue-green upperparts with a white collar, blue wing and tail and white or buffish underparts.
 The species is often found in coastal wetlands, particularly in the tidal creeks and mangrove swamps (Grimmett et al., 2016).
-In India, the Collared Kingfisher is widely distributed in the states of West Bengal, Odisha, Maharashtra, Goa, Karnataka, Andaman and Nicobar islands (Grimmett et al., 2016).
+In India, the Collared Kingfisher is widely distributed in the states of West Bengal, Odisha, Maharashtra, Goa, Karnataka, Andaman and Nicobar Islands (Grimmett et al., 2016).
 Despite their broad distribution, basic information on their breeding biology is surprisingly poor.
 Literature survey reveals very little information about its life history (Ahmed, 2021).

-India is home to 12 species of kingfishers, among which nine species including the Collared Kingfisher are found in Indian as well as Bangladesh Sundarbans.
+India is home to 12 species of kingfishers, among which nine species, including the Collared Kingfisher, are found in both the Indian and the Bangladeshi Sundarbans.
 Although the breeding biology of this kingfisher has not been studied in the Indian Sundarbans, few studies in the Bangladesh Sundarbans depict the breeding season of the Collared Kingfisher from April to June (Ahmed, 2021).
-Previous studies have focused on few anatomical, physiological and ecological attributes, hunting method and niche partitioning, cooperative nesting, population status and decline due to alien intruders and molecular phylogeny of the mangrove kingfisher (Anderson et al., 2015; Beckon, 1987; Borah et al., 2012; Campbell, 2012; Fitzsimons & Thomas, 2011; Luczon et al., 2010; Pereira, 2013).
+Previous studies have focused on few anatomical, physiological and ecological attributes, hunting method and niche partitioning, cooperative nesting, population status and decline due to alien intruders and molecular phylogeny of the mangrove kingfisher (Beckon, 1987; Luczon et al., 2010; Fitzsimons & Thomas, 2011; Borah et al., 2012; Campbell, 2012; Pereira, 2013; Andersen et al., 2015).
 There has been only one study on the feeding and breeding habits of the mangrove kingfisher Todiramphus chloris in Bangladesh (Ahmed, 2021).
-Therefore, studies on the breeding ecology of this species is necessary from a biological and ecological standpoint for better understanding about the life history of the species.
-Hence, this study aiming to provide detailed information on nests, eggs, feeding behavior of nestlings, nestling development on a daily basis is important.
+Therefore, studies on the breeding ecology of this species are necessary from a biological and ecological standpoint for a better understanding of the life history of the species (Woodall, 2020).
+Hence, this study aims to provide detailed information on nests, eggs, feeding behavior of nestlings, and nestling development on a daily basis is important.